Nicholas Kern

 Research Fellow | astrophysics & cosmology, radio astronomy, machine learning

-I am a NASA Hubble Fellow based at MIT in the Kavli Institute for Astrophysics.
+I am a NASA Hubble Fellow based at the University of Michigan.
 I am a data-focused researcher working at the interface of high-redshift astrophysics & cosmology, radio astronomical observation and machine learning.
 My research goals are to use next-generation radio telescopes to map the high-redshift universe with unprecedented statistical precision, enabling us to tap into a trove of currently unharnessed cosmological information.
 Some of the broad questions my research aims to address are:

-• How do high-redshift observations of the universe fit with low-redshift observations, and can we use them to detect deviations from our standard cosmological model?
+- How do high-redshift observations of the universe fit with low-redshift observations, and how can they stress-test our cosmological model?

-• How can we robustly and optimally extract weak cosmological signals from noisy data, and how can advances in machine learning accelerate this process?
+- How can we robustly and optimally extract weak cosmological signals from noisy and systematics-contaminated data, and how can advances in machine learning accelerate this process?

 I leverage data from powerful radio telescopes, and design novel, ML-driven analysis frameworks for addressing these questions.
-My current work is in developing the first fully end-to-end and differentiable Bayesian forward model for the wide range of 21 cm cosmology and line intensity mapping experiments.
+My current work is in developing the first fully end-to-end and differentiable Bayesian forward model for the wide range of 21 cm cosmology and line intensity mapping (LIM) experiments.
+This framework will be a critical step in suppressing systematics to the level needed to unlock 21 cm cosmology science, which enable us to probe cosmological structure across a wider redshift and scale range than currently accessible.

 Previously, I was a Pappalardo Fellow at MIT.
 I received a PhD in astrophysics from UC Berkeley in 2020, and a BS in physics and astrophysics at the University of Michigan in 2015.